Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: WPD contracting isometries

 \section{WPD contracting isometries}

 If a group $G$ acts on a metric space $(S,d)$, and if $g \in G$, we say that $g$ is \emph{WPD} if, for every $d \geq 0$ and $x \in S$, there exists some $m \geq 1$ such that

 is finite.
-In \cite[Theorem 1.2]{arXiv:1304.1246}, Osin proves that a group is acylindrically hyperbolic if and only if it not virtually cyclic and it acts on a Gromov-hyperbolic space with a WPD loxodromic isometry.
-This caracterization was generalised in \cite[Theorem H]{arXiv:1006.1939} by Bestvina, Bromberg and Fujiwara as:
+In \cite[Theorem 1.2]{OsinAcyl}, Osin proves that a group is acylindrically hyperbolic if and only if it is not virtually cyclic and it acts on a hyperbolic space with a WPD loxodromic isometry.
+This characterisation was generalised in \cite[Theorem H]{BBF} by Bestvina, Bromberg and Fujiwara as: